Hungary Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

 A passport valid for three months beyond the length of stay and issued within the past 10 years is required by all nationals listed in the chart above except (1) EU nationals holding a passport or national ID card which is valid for the duration of stay.
-If travelling from one border-free Schengen country to another however, EU nationals are not required to show a passport or national ID card.
-It is still recommended that you travel with your passport or ID card to prove your identity if necessary.
+If travelling from one border-free Schengen country to another, EU nationals are not required to show a passport or national ID card, but it is still recommended that you travel with your passport or ID card to prove your identity if necessary.
 Also, EU nationals are not required to possess a return ticket or show sufficient funds.

 Note that Bulgaria, Croatia, Cyprus, Ireland, Romania and the UK are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.

 Types and Cost

 The Schengen short-stay visa is valid for up to 90 days within a six-month period.

 Extension of stay

 Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.